jillesvangurp/kt-search/README.md

 These examples show off a few nice features of this library:

 - Kotlin DSLs are nice, type safe, and easier to read and write than pure Json.
 And of course you get auto completion too.
-There are DSLs for searching, creating indices and mappings, datastreams, index life cycle management, bulk operations, aggregations, and more.
+The client includes more DSLs for searching, creating indices and mappings, datastreams, index life cycle management, bulk operations, aggregations, and more.
-- Where in JSON, you use a lot of String literals, kt-search actually allows you to use property references or enum values.
-So refactoring your data model doesn't break your mappings and queries.
+- Where in JSON, you use a lot of String literals, kt-search actually allows you to use property references or enum values as well.
+So, refactoring your data model doesn't break your mappings and queries.
 - Kt-search makes complicated features like bulk operations, aggregations, etc. really easy to use and accessible.
+And there is also the IndexRepository, which makes it extremely easy to work with and query documents in a given index or data stream.
-- While a DSL is nice to have, sometimes it just doesn't have the feature you need or maybe you want to work with raw json.
+- While a DSL is nice to have, sometimes it just doesn't have the feature you need or maybe you want to work with raw json string literal.
 Kt-search allows you to do both and mix schema less with type safe kotlin.
-You can add custom properties to the DSL via `put` or you can use Kotlin string literals to pass in and template raw json.
+You can easily add custom properties to the DSL via a simple `put`.
+All `JsonDsl` are actually mutable maps.
 - Kt-search is designed to be [extensible](https://jillesvangurp.github.io/kt-search/manual/ExtendingTheDSL.html).
 It's easy to use the built in features.
-But you can easily add your own features.
+And you can easily add your own features.
+This also works for plugins or new features that Elasticsearch or Opensearch add.

 ## Manual